 Shipping globally (or even just locally) can be incredibly expensive.
 Bulky boxes, padded envelopes, and other traditional methods of shipping can be costly.
 If the product you’re selling isn’t breakable or sizable, you should consider alternative shipping options.
 One example is coffee bags.
 The bags are lightweight, portable, and easily bendable.
 That makes shipping costs lower and still protects your product during the shipping process.

 Alternatively, you can buy packaging in bulk from a number of online retailers.
-By purchasing in bulk, you’re ensuring that you’ll always be prepared to fill orders, and you’ll be saving money on your overall shipping costs.
-You can also look to ship in bulk, or see if your suppliers ship directly to your customers.
+By purchasing in bulk, you’re helping ensure that you’ll always be prepared to fill orders, and you’ll be saving money on your overall shipping costs.
+You can also look to ship in bulk or see if your suppliers ship directly to your customers.

 When you work with other online sellers to build your inventory, coordinate shipping, exchange currency, and more, you’re in a unique position to negotiate.
 All of your fellow online sellers are understanding of your position, and they stand to benefit from offering you a small discount in exchange for bulk purchases or your loyalty as a frequent buyer.
 When you ask for a discount, be upfront about your reasoning, and don’t ask for something that’s completely out of the question.
 If it’s a discount you wouldn’t be willing to provide, it’s likely not going to happen.
 But, even if the discount you score doesn’t seem like much, remember that a small discount here and there can go a long way.

-These are just some of the few ways online sellers can save money, and they ultimately boil down to the same concept.
-None of these money saving tips will double your profits, but when you focus on running a lean online selling operation small savings add up.
+These are just some of the ways online sellers can save money, and they ultimately boil down to the same concept.
+None of these money-saving tips will double your profits, but when you focus on running a lean online selling operation, small savings add up.
 By evaluating all aspects of your business spending, you can minimize expenses to maximize profits.